OWASP/ASVS/4.0/en/0x14-V7-Cryptography.md

 Ensure that a verified application satisfies the following high level requirements:

 * That all cryptographic modules fail in a secure manner and that errors are handled correctly.
-* That a suitable random number generator is used when randomness is required.
+* That a suitable random number generator is used.
 * That access to keys is managed in a secure way.

 ## 7.1 Data Classification